Theoretical Model Construction of Deformation-Force for Soft Grippers Part II: Displacement Control Based Intrinsic

 We first examine the effect of the number of meshed nodes on the performance of the proposed co-rotational approach.
 In the sparse model, we discretize the front/rear beam of a finger into nine flexible elements using ten nodes and the crossbeam into two flexible elements with one node (seen in Fig. \ref{fig:7}), generating a total of 30 nodes.
 By contrast, the dense model adds one additional node in the flexible element of the sparse model, resulting in altogether 68 nodes.

 The accuracy of both sparse and dense models in estimating forces is examined.
 For each model, nine nodes that physically exist on the front beam of the soft finger are selected, and a displacement load ranging from 2mm to 10mm is applied.
 Fig. \ref{Fig:9} compares and illustrates the error ratios of both models.
 Generally, two models own similar error ratios at intermediate nodes (3,4,5,6,7) at various displacement loads except for the 10mm case.
-Meanwhile, we observe that the proposed method provides poorer performance at bordering nodes (1,2 and 8,9) regardless of the load magnitudes.
+While, the proposed method provides poorer performance at bordering nodes (1,2 and 8,9) regardless of the load magnitudes.
 However, since the most commonly used nodes are 3,4,5,6,7 in practical grasping scenarios, the influence of these negative results at node 1,2,8,9 can be minimized.
-It is worth noting that the dense model shows more consistent error ratios compared to those of the sparse model regarding the varying displacement-load magnitudes at various nodes.
-As a result, the co-rotational dense-meshed model is employed in the following simulations for its better performance.
+It is worth noting that the dense model shows more consistent error ratios compared to the sparse model regarding the varying displacement-load magnitudes at various nodes.
+Therefore, the co-rotational dense-meshed model is employed in the following simulations for its better performance.